Dallinger/Dallinger/docs/Developing-Wallace-(setup-guide).md

     connections on Unix domain socket "/tmp/.s.PGSQL.5432"?
 ```

-Then, you probably forgot to start the app.
+...then you probably did not start the app.

 ## Set up a virtual environment